We’re in the business of delivering peace of mind.

 Trusted by hundreds of businesses and organizations throughout the Midwest, our experts are friendly, knowledgeable, and dedicated to making your company’s technology operate to its fullest potential, so you can count on technology that works as hard as you do.

 At its core, we believe technology should be a tool used to complement, not complicate, your business.
 That’s why we make it our mission to take the hassle out of your systems by providing high-quality products that are both state-of-the-art and simple-to-use.
-So you can get back to doing what you do, and let us take care of how it works.

 Most companies rely on countless different devices, programs, and providers to make their businesses operate smoothly—but it doesn’t have to take a village!
 Applied Connective is a one-touchpoint provider, streamlining your experience and connecting you with all of your technology needs in one place.
 One phone call.
 All your technology solutions.